-GA AAMP's plans for this site: Continue monitoring; Running continuous monitor as FEM as of 1/10/13; Schedule of PM{2.5} FRM sampler based on EPA requirements, however actual operation is daily; GA AAMP replaced the FEM BAM Continuous PM{2.5} sampler with an FEM Teledyne T640 Continuous PM{2.5} sampler on 3/1/19.
+GA AAMP's plans for this site: Continue monitoring; Running continuous monitor as FEM as of 1/10/13; GA AAMP replaced the FEM BAM Continuous PM{2.5} sampler with an FEM Teledyne T640 Continuous PM{2.5} sampler on 3/1/19.
+GA AAMP is planning to relocate this sampling station to ground level once the appropriate infrastructure is in place.